stroherdebora/stroherdebora/README.md

 ### Hi there 👋
+I'm Débora Patrícia Ströher, 27 years old, currently living in Brazil.

+I am a computer scientist graduated from the "Federal University of Pampa" in 2021.
+Currently, I continue to improve my knowledge, now as a mobile developer, where I intend to pursue a career.

+A software developer who is also passionate about user interface design and information security.
 <!--
 **stroherdebora/stroherdebora** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.